Connect with others who understand.

 Powered By

-Multiple myeloma is a form of blood cancer that develops when plasma cells (a type of white blood cell) begin to grow and divide uncontrollably.
 After you receive a multiple myeloma diagnosis, first-line therapies are used to control the cancer and help you achieve remission.
-However, after being in remission, most people will relapse, which means that their cancer has returned.
+However, after a time of being in remission, most people will relapse, which means their cancer has returned.

-Once you relapse, your hematologist/oncologist (a doctor specializing in blood cancer) will develop a new treatment plan to help you achieve remission again.
+If you have a relapse, your hematologist-oncologist (a doctor specializing in blood cancer) will develop a new treatment plan to help you achieve remission again.
 Most people experience multiple relapses, depending on their specific multiple myeloma case.
 Knowing what to expect if and when your myeloma relapses can help you prepare for future treatments.

 What Is Relapsing Multiple Myeloma?